MaterializeInc/materialize/doc/developer/design/20220314_linearized_reads.md

-an inviolably _real-time_ ordering between writes the upstream source and reads from materialized views, without that constraint materialized has no information if offsets from disparate _sources_ have a causal relationship, and could thereforce produce results
+an inviolably _real-time_ ordering between writes the upstream source and reads from materialized views, without that constraint materialized has no information if offsets from disparate _sources_ have a causal relationship, and could thereforce produce results FIX ME

 ### Caveat: views involving tables
 All reads against views that involve tables will force the query to happen at a global `linearized` timestamp that is shared across tables.
 This may be greater than the timestamp chosen in step #3.
 This is fine, as servicing this query in step #4 will advance the `upper`s of the involved sources such that future queries will still be ordered at of after this query.
+If it is less than the timestamp in #3, it is not used.

 ### Caveat: queries against multiple views